...And the Native Hipsters: Biography

 "There Goes Concorde Again" was a home recording that was privately released by the group as a single in a limited edition of 500 copies.
 Each disc had its label hand-stamped by the group, and the sleeves were cut from advertising posters (including one of Kevin Keegan, an English footballer), making each cover virtually unique.
-They sent the records to Rough Trade, an independent record shop in London, and about a month later BBC Radio 1 DJ John Peel picked up a copy and began playing the song extensively on his radio program.
+They sent the records to Rough Trade, an independent record shop in London, and about a month later BBC Radio 1 DJ John Peel picked up a copy and began playing the song extensively on his radio programme.
 Soon the group had an order for another 1,000 copies, and then a further 4,000.
 The song entered the UK Independent Charts in August 1980, where it remained for ten weeks, peaking at number five.
 Wilding received an offer from producer Tony Visconti to re-record the song, but turned it down for fear of it becoming "too commercial".
 The song was later listed by New Musical Express in their "NME Writers 100 Best Indie Singles Ever" in 1992.

 In 1982 the Native Hipsters released a four-track EP, "Tenderly Hurt Me" which was well received by the music press.
 Over the next few years the group performed live several times, including opening for Bauhaus, and recorded a number of songs with the help of various musicians, including guitarist Lester Square from The Monochrome Set, and Annie Whitehead, a session trombonist.
 By the mid-1980s the group had stopped recording, but interest in them was revived in 2001 when Rough Trade included "There Goes Concorde Again" in a box set, Rough Trade Shops – 25 Years.
 This prompted Wilding to release two CDs, There Goes Concorde Again...
 (2001) and Songs to Protest About (2006) containing their singles, previously unreleased songs and new material.
 Interest in the Native Hipsters was renewed again in 2009 when a compilation set, Kats Karavan: The History of John Peel on the Radio included "There Goes Concorde Again".
 Rock music critic Peter Paphides said in a review of the album that ...And the Native Hipsters was one of the artists always associated with John Peel.

 William Wilding went on to perform as comedy act Woody Bop Muddy.